mdabcevic/mk2/documentation/DevUtils/tools.md

 ### GitHub Actions
 Set of .yml files that define pipelines we run on each branch push and pull requests.
 Together they compose our CI/CD pipeline for analyzing, building, testing, deploying solution.

+### StreamLit
+Python based framework with integrated server and visual components for demo/sketch of product.

+### Fork
+GUI for git related operations (much like SourceTree)